 Examinations are required in each course.
 Final examinations will be administered during the final examination period in the academic calendar of that academic year.
-A final examination schedule is available at the Registration link on the Delaware State University website, www.desu.edu, and on the myDESU page of the website.
+A final examination schedule is available on the myDESU page of the website.

 Lifetime Fitness and Wellness